KOTerra/vivado-vitis-on-silicon-mac/README.md

 - **`launcher.sh`**
   - Opens a new macOS Terminal window and runs `start_container.sh` automatically.
   - You must update the script path to point to your local copy of `start_container.sh`.
+  - This can be used with Platypus to create a sandboxed app.

 - **`start_container.sh`**
   - Automatically installs Vitis dependencies inside the container (`libnss3`, `libasound2`, `libsecret-1-0`).